-The Seahorse Trust is responsible for overseeing and working in partnershp with a number of research projects around the world through a lose collection of seahorse groups called the Seahorse Alliance.
+The Seahorse Trust is responsible for overseeing and working in partnership with a number of research projects around the world through a loose collection of seahorse groups called the Seahorse Alliance.

 THE BRITISH SEAHORSE SURVEY WAS SET UP IN 1994 & IS THE LONGEST RUNNING CONTINUOUS SURVEY OF ITS KIND